NTIA/scos-sensor/README.md

    performed at specified times
  - Standardized metadata/data format that supports cooperative sensing and open data initiatives
- - Security controls that forbid unauthorized users to alter internal sensor functions
+ - Security controls that prevent unauthorized users from accessing internal sensor functionality
  - Easy-to-deploy with provisioned and configured OS
  - Quality assurance of software via automated testing prior to release